School of Education

 The EPP’s Self-Study Report will provide analysis of trends, comparisons with benchmarks, identification of changes made in the preparation curricula and experiences, how/where/with whom results are shared, resources allocations affected by the EPP’s uses of the information, and indications of future directions.

-Measure 1 (Initial): Completer Impact and Effectiveness
+Measure 1 (Initial) Completer Impact and Effectiveness

 The EPP developed a data collection plan for this measure as follows:

 New York State does not offer the EPP access to teacher effectiveness data at a state level.
 The EPP has used the NYC teacher effectiveness data for graduates and sampled program-level data to cobble together a narrative.
-We have since fleshed out a more comprehensive model that includes three data sources:
+We have since fleshed out a more comprehensive model that includes four data sources:

-- NYCDOE HEDI growth scores,
+- NYCDOE HEDI growth scores

 - The Employer Survey